kjelloh/advent_of_code_2021/README.md

 }
 ```
   * This messes up all checks of wether a value is "before" or "after" the range!
-  * By having the range defines so that "start" is always less than "end" the check for "before" is simply (coord < start).
+  * By having the range defines so that "start" is always less than "end" the check for "below" and "above" a range is the less-than operator (but see below about "before" and "beyond" still being direction dependent!)
   * I have no idea why I felt it necessary to screw this up?
 Somehow my intuition was the other way around *sigh*
   * Here is the "correct" and safe range defintion :)
 ```